Common Career Mistakes and How to Avoid Them

 Stagnation

-A lack of personal growth can cause employees to be uninspiring, both inside an organization and the larger job market.
+A lack of personal growth can cause employees to be uninspiring at work, inside the organization and in the overall job market.

-- Get Mentoring: Find a mentor who will offer direction, assistance, collaborations, connections or identify areas to improve.
+- Seek Mentoring: Find a mentor who will offer assistance, suggestions, collaborations or identify ways to improve.

 Negativity